jakob-bagterp/browserist/src/browserist/model/browser/README.md

 # About Browser Driver
-The browser factory is based on the `BrowserDriver` abstract class that initializes relevant settings for various browsers versions, several abstract methods, and the Selenium web driver.
-Each sub class to the `BrowserDriver` then implements the specific methods relevant for Chrome, Edge, Firefox, etc.
+The browser factory is based on the `BrowserDriver` abstract class that initializes relevant settings for various browser versions, several abstract methods, and the Selenium web driver.
+Each subclass to the `BrowserDriver` then implements the specific methods relevant to Chrome, Edge, Firefox, etc.

 ```mermaid
 classDiagram